The following essay is based on my medical research to understand my experience with this personal health condition.

-I was hearing completely normal after that, but I decided to do one more session the next day anyway—just to be sure.
+My hearing was completely normal after that, but I decided to do one more session the next day anyway—just to be sure.

 I spent the next few days doing the same procedure with my other ear, even though I didn’t have any problems there.
-I just figured if I had created the problem by using the cotton swabs, I probably might have an issue developing with my right ear too.
-I figured it wouldn’t hurt to perform a healthy irrigation occasionally.
+I figured if I had created the problem by using the cotton swabs, I probably might have an issue developing with my right ear too.
+I just thought it wouldn’t hurt to perform a good irrigation occasionally.

 © 2017 Glenn Stok

 Glenn Stok (author) from Long Island, NY on November 07, 2019: